Federal Funding Sources

 Community Development Block Grants

-Distributed by HUD, community development block grant funding is provided for projects that specifically benefit communities with higher proportions of low and moderate-income residents who are often exposed to conditions that negatively impact their health or well-being (e.g., LCLs), including construction of public facilities and improvements, such as water and sewer facilities, streets, neighborhood centers, and the conversion of school buildings.
+Distributed by HUD, grant funding is provided for projects that specifically benefit communities with higher proportions of low and moderate-income residents who are often exposed to conditions that negatively impact their health or well-being (e.g., LCLs), including construction of public facilities and improvements, such as water and sewer facilities, streets, neighborhood centers, and the conversion of school buildings.